 Hazing: A Definition

-An Act passed by the New Jersey State Legislature in 1980 with regard to hazing and aggravated hazing under the New Jersey Criminal codes provides the following definitions.
+Legislation in New Jersey, updated in 2019 by the New Jersey State Legislature with regard to hazing and aggravated hazing under the New Jersey Code of Criminal Justice provides the following definitions.

 § 2C:40-3.
 Hazing; aggravated hazing